 Go Vertical: Maximizing your vertical space for organization makes the most sense for your studio apartment.
 Add shelves, ledges, and bookcases to give extra storage overhead that leaves precious floor space available for other uses.
 If you want to add some separation to your space, a slim floor-to-ceiling bookshelf provides both privacy and ample storage options.

 Make It Pretty

 Once you’ve got all the basics in place, it’s time to add a little fun to your function.
-Small spaces need more design focus and concentration than larger spaces, because you don’t have an inch to spare.
-When adding a design touch to your tiny space, you need to balance being bold with the right amount of restraint.
+Small spaces need more design focus and concentration than larger spaces because you don’t have an inch to spare.
+When adding a designer touch to your tiny space, you need to balance being bold with the right amount of restraint.

 Maximize Character: One of the cool things about studio apartments is they often have unique details.
 Arrange your workspace around existing architectural details like an interesting window, exposed brick wall, or other eclectic details that make the space unique and naturally defined.

 Perfect Paint: When it comes to making a small space appear larger sometimes all it takes is the right shade of paint.
 Light neutrals tend to open up a cramped space and breathe more life into the room.
 Consider going monochromatic throughout your entire space to add a sense of continuity, and tranquility, and create the feeling of one, large space rather than tiny, separate areas.